hablapps/doric/docs/docs/docs/intro.md

 intDF.select(colSugarD, columConcatLiterals).show
 ```

-This conversion will transform any pure scala value, to it's representation in a doric column, only if the type is valid
+This conversion will transform any pure scala value, to its representation in a doric column, only if the type is valid
 ```scala mdoc:fail
 colInt("int") + 1f //an integer with a float value cant be directly added in doric
 ```